 The Experience

-All the recipes that we were sent were ones that are available on Bon Appetit’s website.
-While you can only access a few before it wants you to trial and ultimately pay for a subscription to their site, you can access some free.
+All the recipes sent are available on Bon Appetit’s website.
+While you can only access a few before it wants you to sign up for a trial and ultimately pay for a subscription to their site.
+You can access a couple for free before you run into the paywall.
+Here are the recipes from the first box:

 Pros & Cons of Cook with Bon Appetit